ingresso-group/slate/source/includes/_performances.md

 Parameter | Description
 --------- | -----------
-`req_avail_details` | Returns a list of unique ticket types and price bands that are available for this event across all performances.
+`req_avail_details` | Returns a list of unique ticket types and price bands that are available for this performance.
-`req_avail_details_with_perfs` | This will add the list of available performance dates to each avail detail object. **Only valid if used alongside req_avail_details**

 ### Response